Nevenall/Shift-X/src/System/00 Quickstart.md

 # Quickstart

-For players already familar with *Blades in the Dark*, this quickstart summerizes how *Shift-X* is different.
+For players already familiar with *Blades in the Dark*, this quickstart summarizes how *Shift-X* is different.

 ## Structure of a Game

-A *Shift-X* session may start with downtime activities and free play just like a *Blades* game, but rather than the crew picking a score and making an engagement roll, the GM will pick a moment to interrupt the heroes's lives with a villain's evil plans.
+A *Shift-X* session may start with downtime activities and free play just like a *Blades* game, but rather than the crew picking a score and making an engagement roll, the GM will pick a moment to interrupt the heroes' lives with a villain's evil plans.

 ### Action Sequences